johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   _edit_last: "1"
 ---

-In the [previous post](/2012/11/27/math-envy-and-coffeescripts-foibles/) I presented the basics of operational semantics and showed how derivations trees could be used to differentiate two terms that were syntactically similar.
-This post develops the closing thoughts from that post further with the introduction of type rules, example tools for automating evaluation and type derivation, and a concrete definition of semantic ambiguity itself.
-The primary goal is to establish the best possible way to detect ambiguous term pairings and then outline what will work for a tool that can be generalized beyond the CoffeeScript subset.
+In the [previous post](/2012/11/27/math-envy-and-coffeescripts-foibles/) I presented the basics of operational semantics and showed how derivations trees can be used to differentiate two terms that are syntactically similar.
+This post develops the closing thoughts further with the introduction of type rules, example tools for automating evaluation and type derivation, and a concrete definition of semantic ambiguity.
+The primary goal is to establish the best way to detect ambiguous term pairings and then outline what will work for a tool that can be generalized beyond the CoffeeScript subset.

 ## Type Rules

-Type rules are similar in construction to evaluation rules consisting of a premise and conclusion.
+Type rules are similar in construction to evaluation rules, consisting of a premise and conclusion.
 As with evaluation rules the premise establishes the preconditions for the conclusion.
-Again, each rule is tagged with a name for reference but preceded by a _t_ in this case to distinguish them from inference rules (_e-*_).
+Again, each rule is tagged with a name for reference but preceded by a _t-_ in this case to distinguish them from inference rules (_e-_).

 <div class="center">
   <img src="/assets/images/diagrams/cs-type-rules.png"></img>
 </div>

-For type rules without a premise like _t-true_ and _t-false_ we take them to be true out of hand.
+Type rules without a premise like _t-true_ and _t-false_ are taken to be true out of hand.
 That is, the terms `true` and `false` both have the type `Bool`.
 The others are more complicated.

 <div class="center">
   <img src="/assets/images/diagrams/cs-type-rules-lambda-term.png"></img>